gemini3d/gemini-examples/initialize/tohoku20113D_medres/README.md

 1)  Either obtain equilibrium data (a) from its repository [TBD]() or (b) run the Tohoku equilibrium simulation found [https://github.com/gemini3d/GEMINI-examples/tree/master/initialize/tohoku20113D_eq](https://github.com/gemini3d/GEMINI-examples/tree/master/initialize/tohoku20113D_eq) (see associated README for instruction) to recompute initial conditions for this simulation example.

+2)  Define a new grid and interpolate up.
+See the model_setup_interp.m script for an example of how to complete this step.
+Be sure to adjust the paths in this script to match your machine's setup.

-2)  Download the neutral simulation data from its Zenodo repository [linked here](www.).
+3)  Download the neutral simulation data from its Zenodo repository [linked here](www.).
 Note that these data are from the MAGIC compressible atmospheric model (described in [Zettergren and Snively (2015)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2015JA021116)) and were used for the 3D simulation of ionospheric responses to the Tohoku event published in [Zettergren and Snively (2019)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2018GL081569?casa_token=g2l3MOiyg4YAAAAA%3AUygvgBFrbj0ffiFzZuEhogWuAODDE3HH3RohpCDy5BvflfBqK_58jjy1kTe8EsAup9OxZBYNr34OpM5t).
 These input data occupy about 40 GB of disk space.

-3)  Change the paths for the (a) size file, (b) grid file, (c) initial conditions file, and (d) neutral input data directory in the config.ini (or config.nml) file so that they point to where the input data are stored on your computer.
+4)  Change the paths for the (a) size file, (b) grid file, (c) initial conditions file, and (d) neutral input data directory in the config.ini (or config.nml) file so that they point to where the input data are stored on your computer.

-4)  Run the simulation using:
+5)  Run the simulation using:

 ```
 cd <GEMINI directory>/build
 mpirun -np 8 ./gemini.bin <GEMINI-examples dir>/initialize/tohoku20113D_medres/config.ini <output directory>/
 ```

-5)  Once the simulation is done the results can be plotted by opening matlab and setting the paths by:
+6)  Once the simulation is done the results can be plotted by opening matlab and setting the paths by:

 ```
 cd <gemini-matlab directory>